-- The mosquitoes that carry WNV are more active during early dawn, dusk and dark hours.
-Consider changing your routine if you are normally outdoors during these times, or create a barrier by covering skin with long sleeves and pants.
+- The mosquitoes that carry WNV are more active during early dawn and dusk hours.
+Consider changing your routine if you’re normally outdoors during these times or create a barrier with long, loose sleeves and pants.

 More Tools to Mosquito-Proof Your Patio